Imran Khan urges government to hold talks on election date - ExBulletin

 Sanaullah welcomes Khan’s proposal

-In response to Khan’s invitation for talks, Home Minister Rana Sanaullah said the leadership of the Pakistan Democratic Movement (PDM) “will not refuse dialogue with the PTI”.
+In response to Khan’s invitation for talks, Interior Minister Rana Sanaullah said the leadership of the Pakistan Democratic Movement (PDM) “will not refuse dialogue with the PTI”.

 The talks against the dialogue are considered apolitical and undemocratic by the PDM.
 Its leaders will not refuse to sit down and talk.
 We believe in resolving political issues politically, he said in a statement responding to Khans’ invitation.